gigagedianidze/gigagedianidze/README.md

-👋 Hello, I'm Giga Gedianidze!
+👋 Hi, I'm Giga Gedianidze!

 📫 Let's GitConnect!
 Feel free to reach out to me on GitHub or via email at gigagedianidze@gmail.com